Wrike

 Basecamp organizes everything into Projects.
 Each project gets a fixed set of tools: message board, to-do lists, card table, campfire, schedule, and docs/files.
 To-do lists track tasks with assignees and due dates.
 Card tables provide Kanban-style columns.
 The schedule integrates with Google, Apple, and Outlook calendars.

 There are no task dependencies, no custom fields, no subtask hierarchies, no automation, and no Gantt charts.
 Hill Charts are Basecamp's alternative to percentage-complete bars: work climbs the left side of the hill while the team is figuring things out, then descends the right side during execution.
-The Hilltop View aggregates all Hill Charts across your account.
+The Hilltop View (released February 2025) aggregates all Hill Charts across your account on one screen.

 A G2 reviewer summarized the frustration some teams hit: "Lack of basic features like Gantt views, subtasks, time tracking, and lack of visibility over several projects at a macro level."

-Verdict: Wrike is objectively more capable for project management -- more views, dependencies, custom item types, portfolio management, sprints, and automation.
+Verdict: Wrike is objectively more capable for project management, offering more views, dependencies, custom item types, portfolio management, sprints, and automation.
 Basecamp is objectively faster to adopt and requires no training.
 If your projects involve sequential dependencies and formal review gates, choose Wrike.
 If your projects are straightforward tasks that need assignment and communication, Basecamp keeps things clean.

 Team communication